OneDrive/onedrive-api-docs/docs/rest-api/api/driveitem_createuploadsession.md

 If `deferCommit` is false or unset, then the upload is automatically completed when the final byte range of the file is PUT to the upload URL.

 If `deferCommit` is true, then there are two supported methods to explicitly complete the upload:
-- After the final byte range of the file is PUT to the upload URL, sending a final POST request to the upload url with zero-length content (currently only supported on OneDrive for Business)
+- After the final byte range of the file is PUT to the upload URL, sending a final POST request to the upload url with zero-length content (currently only supported on OneDrive for Business and SharePoint)
 - After the final byte range of the file is PUT to the upload URL, sending a final PUT request in the same manner that you would [handle upload errors](#handle-upload-errors) (currently only supported on OneDrive Personal)

 When the upload is completed, the server will respond to the final request with an `HTTP 201 Created` or `HTTP 200 OK`.